 Each cache segment is actually a self-contained circular buffer whose length is an integer number of logical blocks.
-The wrap-around capability of the individual segments greatly enhances the cache's overall performance, allowing a wide range of user-selectable configurations.
-The drive supports operation of any integer number of segments from 1 to 16.
-Divide the 7,077 Kbytes in the buffer by the number of segments to get the segment size.
-Default is 3 segments.
+The drive dynamically creates and removes segments based on the workload.
+The wrap-around capability of the individual segments greatly enhances the cache's overall performance.